Lover of food and all things delicious! I love recommending good eats from different destinations.

 As a foodie and pizza aficionado, I can tell you all about the differences between these two types of pizza—but really, I'd rather you try them on your own and decide which is your personal favorite.
 At the end of the day, it all comes down to preference.
-For now, let's stick to the Chicago deep-dish as our main foodie focus.
+For now, let's stick to the Chicago deep dish as our main foodie focus.

 Let's set some ground rules first.
 When you go to a Chicago-style pizzeria, make sure that you come hungry because the portion sizes are insane.
 However, you also need to be aware of the wait time.
 Usually, these pizzas are made to order and take about 45 minutes to prepare.
-Don't worry, they are worth the wait.
+Don't worry; they are worth the wait.
 If you can't wait that long, there are always a bunch of great appetizers on the menu that will definitely tide you over until the main course is ready.

-I love to travel, and one of the reasons I love it so much is because I get to see and experience new and exciting things.
+I love to travel, and one of the reasons I love it so much is that I get to see and experience new and exciting things.
 One of these, obviously, is food.
 I've made the trip to Chicago on a number of occasions, and my favorite spot for some savory deep-dish style pizza has been Gino's East.

 A staple in the city, this pizza place has a few locations across the city, and some in other states, as well.
 The decor is pretty amazing once you step inside, with writings on the walls and the aroma of pizza filling the air.
 It's got amazing ratings on Zagat.
 I highly recommend this joint.

 Let's talk about the pizza.
-With a variety of choices including a typical handheld slice, the deep-dish pizza at Gino's East packs a powerful punch.
+With a variety of choices (including a typical handheld slice), the deep-dish pizza at Gino's East packs a powerful punch.
 Even just a regular cheese pizza tastes otherworldly.
-The crust is crunchy, the pizza is cheesy, and if you happen to choose fan favorite "Meat Lovers" pizza, you can bet you'll get some hearty chunks of ham, sausage, and beef.
+The crust is crunchy, the pizza is cheesy, and if you happen to choose fan favorite "Meat-Lovers" pizza, you can bet you'll get some hearty chunks of ham, sausage, and beef.
 All I'm saying is that next time I go back to Chicago, I will definitely make my way over to Gino's East.